yuriybash/socket-perf-testing-c/README.md

-### Simple-Chat
+### socket-perf-testing

-Simple socket-based chat server written in C, used for experimentation and perf testing.
+Simple socket-based chat app (server + client provided) written in C, used for experimentation and perf testing.